-- · Access to iLearn. - · Access to Macquarie University Library catalogue (MultiSearch); and - Macquarie students can download the Microsoft Office Suite of software for free.
+- Access to iLearn. - Access to the Waranara Library catalogue (MultiSearch); and - Macquarie students can download the Microsoft Office Suite of software for free.
 For access and download instructions, please visit Macquarie University's Microsoft applications onspage.

 Using your Own Device